 - Payment information, including payment method and billing address

-- Preferred shopping channel, such as instore or online
+- Preferred shopping channel, such as instore, online or over the telephone

 - Your preferred store

-- Information submitted to us as part of our online gift wrap service, including any optional gift message you asked us to include
+- Information submitted to us as part of our online or telephone gift wrap service, including any optional gift message you asked us to include

 - Technical information about the way you access our website, including your IP address, geographical location, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform and device information (such as mobile, desktop or tablet)